LeoHsiao1/pyexiv2/docs/Tutorial.md

 ## Data types

-- The value of the image metadata might be of type Short, Long, byte, Ascii, and so on.
+- The value of the metadata tag might be of type Short, Long, byte, Ascii, and so on.
 Most of them will be converted to String type by pyexiv2 when reading.
-- Some metadata is a list of strings.
+- Some tags has multiple values, which pyexiv2 converts to a list of strings.
 For example:
     ```py
     >>> img.modify_xmp({'Xmp.dc.subject': ['tag1', 'tag2', 'tag3']})
     >>> img.read_xmp()['Xmp.dc.subject']
     ['tag1', 'tag2', 'tag3']
     ```
-    If the string contains `', '` , it will be split.
+    pyexiv2 uses `', '` as a separator to split multiple values.
+So it might split the string you want to write.
 For example:
     ```py
     >>> img.modify_xmp({'Xmp.dc.subject': 'tag1,tag2, tag3'})
     >>> img.read_xmp()['Xmp.dc.subject']
     ['tag1,tag2', 'tag3']
     ```
-    You can call `img.read_raw_xmp()` to get the raw XMP metadata without splitting.

 ## Log